Where to Eat & Stay

 So many of you have been in touch asking us to recommend somewhere to eat after visiting us for a tour and tasting.
-Whilst we are now offering local charcuterie and cheese plates, if you’re looking for a full meal, then you might want to try some of our local favourites.
+Whilst we are now offering local charcuterie and cheese plates and food trucks on the weekend, if you’re looking for a full meal, then you might want to try some of our local favourites.
 As we are in the sticks here at Westwell, all recommendations are a drive / train journey away, but they're all well worth the journey.

 Located in the heart of the vibrant seaside town of Deal, The Rose is a relaxed and friendly bar and restaurant with a sun-filled courtyard and terrace.
 A former pub with a spirited past, The Rose is today a chic seaside destination with artistic charm, hotel-style comforts and seriously good food.

 Situated less than two miles from the medieval town of Rye, The Plough enjoys a fantastic larder of local produce, from the freshest of fish landed in Rye and Hastings every day, to the wonderful delights from the Romney Marsh.
 Above the pub is a spacious and fully independent flat overlooking the stunning views of the rolling countryside and the sea.